jvpichowski/jvpichowski-projects/README.md

 Of course, I need to rebuild the [game server](https://github.com/jvpichowski-projects/hey-thanks-for-the-fish-server) because the competition servers went offline a long time ago.

+## Rocket Sound

+During studies I work with model rockets.
+At some point we asked ourselves whether it is possible to estimate the state of a rocket by measuring sound.

 ## There is always more

 I still need to prepare some of my old treasures.